Do You Lose Distance with Blade Irons? (Explained)

 For professional tours, a majority of players bring a specific set of club types to keep them at their best.
 If we’re talking pure statistics, 26% of all pros studied equip these in their bag:

-And of course, any golfer needs a putter they’re familiar with as well.
-We could try to putt using a blade iron, but doing that will come with some mixed results!
+And, of course, any golfer also needs a putter they’re familiar with.
+We could try to put using a blade iron, but doing that will yield mixed results!

-The takeaway here is the club model doesn’t matter so much, but more so, a strong combination that works for any golfing situation.
+The takeaway here is that the club model doesn’t matter much, but more so, a strong combination that works for any golfing situation.

-By carefully measuring our gap in distance between clubs, to calculating our versatility with a wedge, to be more pro, it pays more to know how to use our clubs as opposed to what we use.
+By carefully measuring our gap in distance between clubs, calculating our versatility with a wedge, and being more pro, it pays more to know how to use our clubs as opposed to what we use.

 Final Thoughts

-A very popular choice of blade iron are ones made by Mizuno.
-A few of their models, the JPX919 and the JPX900, have been noted for allowing Brooks Keopka to win the US Open a few times.
+So, to answer your question regarding whether or not you lose distance with blade irons, my answer is no. A very popular choice of blade iron is one made by Mizuno.
+A few of their models, the JPX919 and the JPX900 have been noted for allowing Brooks Keopka to win the US Open a few times.

 I have to be more precise with my shots.
-It’s less forgiving, but I get a very pure shot when I smash it.
-It takes some getting used to, but I’m happy I made the switch.
+It’s less forgiving, but smashing it gives me a pure picture.
+It takes some time, but I’m happy I made the switch.